morganhaywood/jekyll-now/staging/2018-06-25-meaningful-project-learnings.md

   - language paradigms
 ---

 This has been a very educational project.
 While it's had its ups and downs, I learnt a lot from it and I'm glad I did it.
 I'm especially glad that we got something working and useable, and could hand it over to a team who will keep maintaining it.
 However the main point of the project was to learn.
 I don't think that this blog post **can** cover everything; a lot of what I've learnt has been less tangible or possible to put into words, or is of a fairly bland and factual nature (which can therefore be looked up in e.g. the Go language documentation).
-But here I'll reflect and document as much as can, and I feel is worth writing down.
+But here I'll reflect and document as much as I can, and I feel is worth writing down.

 ## Project Process